A Bad Night (song): Composition and recording

-By the summer 1967, singer-songwriter Cat Stevens had become an "established name on the British pop scene", having scored three hit singles with "I Love My Dog", "Matthew and Son" (both 1966) and "I'm Gonna Get Me a Gun" (1967), alongside a top-ten album with Matthew & Son.
-With the exception of "I Love My Dog", which saw inspiration by Yusef Lateef's works, his early output generally consisted of lavishly orchestrated baroque pop tracks which were preferred by both his producer Mike Hurst and record label Deram.
-Stevens himself was caught up with tours, television performances, earning him £1,000 weekly.
+By July 1967, singer-songwriter Cat Stevens had become an "established name on the British pop scene", having scored three hit singles with "I Love My Dog", "Matthew and Son" (both 1966) and "I'm Gonna Get Me a Gun" (1967), alongside a top-ten album with Matthew & Son.
+With the exception of "I Love My Dog", which drew inspiration from Yusef Lateef's works, his early output generally consisted of lavishly orchestrated baroque pop tracks which were preferred by both his producer Mike Hurst and record label Deram.
+Stevens himself was caught up with tours and television performances, which earned him £1,000 weekly.
 It was during one of these tours that the basis of "A Bad Night" was initially conceived.
 According to Beat Instrumental magazine, "A Bad Night" was a mould of three compositions that had "been running around his brain", but proved unsuccessful on their own.

-As recorded by Cat Stevens, "A Bad Night" featured three separate tempo changes, all that sported separate arrangements, running just over 3 minutes in length.
-The first 48 seconds of the song features Stevens' vocals accompanied solely by an acoustic guitar, which builds up to the tempo, which abruptly switches once the chorus arrives.
-Stevens coined the song as experimental, and it features backmasked "cymbal flourishes" alongside an early example of flanging in British pop, which Beat Instrumental journalist Crotus Pike found comparable to the Small Faces contemporary hit single "Itchycoo Park".
-In the words of Chris Charlesworth, "A Bad Night" was Stevens first "ambitious orchestral pop record"; Stevens' publicist stated during the single's pre-release that "There is just about everything on the record.
+As recorded by Cat Stevens, "A Bad Night" featured three separate tempo changes, all of which sported separate arrangements, running just over 3 minutes in length.
+The first 48 seconds of the song feature Stevens' vocals accompanied solely by an acoustic guitar, which builds up to the tempo and then abruptly switches once the chorus arrives.
+Stevens described the song as experimental, and it features backmasked "cymbal flourishes" alongside an early example of flanging in British pop, which Beat Instrumental journalist Crotus Pike found comparable to the Small Faces contemporary hit single "Itchycoo Park".
+In the words of Chris Charlesworth, "A Bad Night" was Stevens' first "ambitious orchestral pop record"; Stevens' publicist stated during the single's pre-release that "There is just about everything on the record.
 Name an instrument and it's there".
 Lyrically, "A Bad Night" concerns a breakup between a couple, leading to a "bad night" for the male partner.

-"A Bad Night was initially recorded on 3 July 1967 at the first recording session for what would become his second studio album New Masters (1967), together with "The Laughing Apple" and "Moonstone".
-It was Stevens' first recording session held at the Olympic Sound Studios Studios in Barnes, London; the rest of his Deram output was recorded at Decca Studios in West Hampstead due to a contractual obligation, even though Stevens preferred Olympic.
+"A Bad Night" was initially recorded on 3 July 1967 at the first recording session for what would become his second studio album New Masters (1967), together with "The Laughing Apple" and "Moonstone".
+It was Stevens' first recording session held at the Olympic Sound Studios in Barnes, London; the rest of his Deram output was recorded at Decca Studios in West Hampstead due to a contractual obligation, even though Stevens preferred Olympic.
 (Note: The sole exception being Stevens' last Deram single "Where Are You", recorded in March 1969.
 Stevens later partly recorded two of his most critically acclaimed albums at Olympic; Mona Bone Jakon and Tea for the Tillerman (both 1970).)
 According to producer Mike Hurst, the song's arrangement led to him "going over the top", and the recording features 35 members of an orchestra playing.
-Other session musician on the track included keyboardist Nicky Hopkins.
-This session was additionally the only time Arthur Greenslade was hired as a music director on a Stevens' recording, his earlier output having been recorded with Alan Tew.
+Other session musicians on the track included keyboardist Nicky Hopkins.
+This session was additionally the only time Arthur Greenslade was hired as a music director on a recording by Stevens, his earlier output having been recorded with Alan Tew.